tecfu/dotfiles/README.md

 ### Vimperator

-Vimperator is a dead project and I've begrudgingly moved to Vimium, but I'll keep the config here for now anyway as an hommage.
+Vimperator is a dead project and I've begrudgingly moved to Vimium, but I'll keep the config here for now anyway as a hommage.
 Vimperator was incredible.

 ### Terminal Config